pinnacleapi/pinnacleapi-documentation/FAQ.md

 - Parent events don't have `parentId` and are pre-game events (`liveStatus`=0 or `liveStatus`=2)
 - In some cases, we may have more than one live event for the same actual event.
 - Live events (`liveStatus`=1) will always have `parentid` from the moment of creation.
 - Pre-game events will have `parentid` in most case.
-We take the best-effort apprach, but due to variouse sources of the data, atm it's not possible to gurantee that `parentid` will always be set.
+We take the best-effort approach, but due to various sources of the data, atm it's not possible to guarantee that `parentid` will always be set.
 - For pre-game events `parentId` may not be set right away when the event is created but it will be set before we price the event.
 - Known issue: For some pre-game events in North American leagues and ESports `parentid` may not be set.